🔼The name Becher: Summary

 🔼Etymology of the name Becher

-The name Becher comes from the root-verb בכר (bakar), meaning to rise early:
+The name Becher comes from the verb בכר (bakar), meaning to be born first:

 The name Becher doesn't occur as a proper noun, but taken from the verb it would mean something like Rise Early or Born First.
 But both BDB Theological Dictionary and NOBSE Study Bible Name List seem to assume that Becher is a masculinization of the feminine noun בכרה, denoting the young of a camel, and read Young Camel.
 Alfred Jones (Dictionary of Old Testament Proper Names) sticks to the verb and proposes First Born.